obrassard/PainlessADO/README.md

 public class SQL
 ```

 Version 1.3 also includes **support for MySQL** databases which provides the same methods than the SQL class, only they have been adapted to MySQL.
-The usage of the **MySQL** class is identical to the **SQL** class which is explained in this document.
+Using this class is  therefore exactly the same as the **SQL **class which is explained in this document.

 ```csharp
 public class MySQL